flavorstudios/website/README.md

 ## Getting Started

-This project requires **Node.js 20**.
-Use the root `.nvmrc` file to align your local Node version, and `vercel.json` ensures Vercel runs on Node 20.x.
+This project requires **Node.js 22**.
+The root `.nvmrc` pins the version locally and `vercel.json` ensures Vercel builds on Node 22.x.

 1. **Clone the repo:**
    ```bash